DorianDepriester/Elasticipy/docs/source/Tutorial_StiffnessTensor.rst

         :width: 400

 It is advised to use interactive plot to be able to zoom/rotate the surface.
-For flat images (i.e. to put in document/articles), we can use plot the values as a Pole Figure (PF):
+For flat images (i.e. to put in document/articles), we can plot the values as a Pole Figure (PF):

     >>> E.plot_as_pole_figure() # doctest: +SKIP